LibreZimbra/librezimbra.github.io/_posts/2021-09-15-building-librezimbra.markdown

 to the same port on the host.

 Feel free to leave some feedback (eg. tickets) or join the [Telegram group](https://t.me/librezimbra).

+Hint: if you messed up one of the git repos in ''pkg/'', and no local changes you wanna keep, you can just remove the broken repo and run the ''clone-all'' script for toplevel directory again.
+The missing repo will automatically be cloned again.